 Top 5 Things to do in Sydney

-At first sight the magnificent Sydney Harbour Bridge can command your attention even awe as it rears up before you.
+Top 5 Things to do in Sydney gives you the best of Australia’s Emerald City with its glittering expanse of blue water guarded by the magnificent Sydney Opera House & Harbour Bridge.
+At first sight the Sydney Harbour Bridge can command your attention even awe as it rears up before you.
 ‘Let’s get closer’ is common response followed by ‘but I want to see the Opera House!’
 With the two attractions at opposite ends of Circular Quay it can be a bit of dilemma as to which to go to first.
-The top thing to do in Sydney combines both:
+The top 5 things to do in Sydney combines both:

 1 Catch the Manly Ferry